mbakunas/azure-ad-sso-lab/README.md

 ## Networking

 The virtual network has two subnets:  an external-facing subnet an an internal subnet.
-An network security group on the internal subnet prevents all inbound traffic and only allows 53, 443 and 3389 from the external subnet.
+A network security group on the internal subnet prevents all inbound traffic and only allows 53, 443, and 3389 from the external subnet.

 ## VMs